Algebraic Cobordism and \'Etale Cohomology: Preliminaries

 which witnesses $\P_{\AA^1}(\Sm_S)$ as an accessible localization \cite{htt}*{Proposition 5.2.7.4}.
 A map $f: F \rightarrow G$ in $\P(\Sm_S)$ is an \emph{$\AA^{1}$-weak equivalence} if $\LL_{\AA^1}f: \LL_{\AA^1}F \rightarrow \LL_{\AA^1}G$ is an equivalence.

-One difference between doing motivic homotopy theory with an arbitrary topology $\tau$ and the usual Nisnevich localization is the choice of whether or not to hypercomplete; recall that if $S$ is a base scheme which is quasi-compact, locally Noetherian and finite Krull dimension then the Nisnevich $\infty$-topos is automatically hypercomplete (see \cite{SAG}*{Corollary 3.7.7.3} for a general version of this statement).
-In this paper, we work with the \emph{hypercompletion} of the \'etale topology, mainly because we want to obtain spectral sequences with convergent properties to calculate \'etale versions of motivic Landweber exact theories as in \S\ref{sect:hyp-ss}.
+One difference between doing motivic homotopy theory with an arbitrary topology $\tau$ and the usual Nisnevich localization is the choice of whether or not to hypercomplete; recall that if $S$ is a base scheme which is quasi-compact and has finite Krull dimension then the Nisnevich $\infty$-topos is automatically hypercomplete (see \cite{clausen-mathew}*{Theorem 3.17} for a general version of this statement).
+In the main body of this paper, we work with the \emph{hypercompletion} of the \'etale topology, mainly because we want to obtain spectral sequences with convergent properties to calculate \'etale versions of motivic Landweber exact theories as in \S\ref{sect:hyp-ss}.
+However, as we will prove in the appendix, we can remove this hypothesis in \S\ref{sect:hyp-remove}.

 We consider the full subcategory $\P_{\tau, \hyp}(\Sm_S) \hookrightarrow \P(\Sm_S)$ spanned by \emph{$\tau$-hypersheaves} (also called \emph{$\tau$-local}), i.e., those presheaves $F$ such that for any $\tau$-hypercover $U_{\bullet} \rightarrow U$, the map $F(U) \rightarrow \lim_{\Delta} F(U_{\bullet})$ is an equivalence.
 As above, the embedding $\P_{\tau, \hyp}(\Sm_S) \hookrightarrow \P(\Sm_S)$ preserves limits and admits a left adjoint: